 - They provide asset protection.

-- Income, gift and estate tax planning and tax savings through valuation discounts
+- They provide income, gift, and estate tax savings through valuation discounts.

 - They allow for the centralized management of family assets.

 - They help train younger generations in effective asset management.

 What are the Types of Family Business Entities?

 Generally speaking, Limited Partnerships (also known as LLCs) are used as estate planning vehicles to achieve valuation discounts for estate and gift tax purposes and limited liability for most or all owners.

 LLCs offer many advantages, including flow-through income for tax purposes.
 They also yield more management flexibility when compared with other vehicles.

 It’s crucial to note that the terms “Family Limited Partnerships” and “Family Limited Liability Companies” bear no legal significance.
 These titles denote the secondary advantages of these vehicles.

 Using Family Business Entities for Asset Protection